mees-/viktor-backend/README.md

 `curl -X DELETE -H 'x-auth: this is a very good password' localhost:8080/user?userID=6c84fb90-12c4-11e1-840d-7b25c5ee775a`

 #### `/passid` - `PUT`
-This endpoint adds a passid to a user, the way it works is you make the request and then you scan a pass on the arduino.
+This endpoint adds a passID to a user, the way it works is you make the request and then you scan a pass on the Arduino.
 The endpoint has one query parameter: `userID`, the id of the user the pass should be added to.

 ###### Curl example: